yulonglim/tp/docs/UserGuide.md

 #### Locating students by name : `find`

 Scrolling through the whole list of students to find a specific student is often time-consuming.
-You can use this command to search for students with the specified keywords in their name.
+You can use this command to search for students with the specified keywords in their names.

 Format: `find KEYWORD…`